IdoShoshani/seaweedfs-sync-service/README.md

 # SeaweedFS Sync Service

-A containerized Python service that monitors a local directory for new files and uploads them to a SeaweedFS cluster.
+A containerized Python service that monitors a local directory for new files and uploads them to a SeaweedFS cluster via the Filer API.
 The project includes Docker Compose for the SeaweedFS master/volume/filer components plus a host-side helper script that periodically generates files in the watched directory.

 ## Project Structure